Julie-nguyen5960/creative_coding_blog/posts/second-week.md

 **♦ cute visuals-**

  To encapsulate cuteness, these visuals need to consist of mostly rounded lines and edges to make the object or character more approachable.
 The use of pastel colours will also aid in making the sketch appear more cute.
 Many cute mascots contain rounded features, big eyes and are usually short.
 Noteable characters that are considered cute, includes Pompompurin, ShinChan, Chiikawa and Mofusand.
 In my sketch, I plan to draw up a mascot with rounded features, with a face and drawn with soft lines.
-The concepts I will utilise for this sketch is Image(), loadImage(), colorMode (HSB), and fill().
+The concepts I will utilise for this sketch is Image(), loadImage(), random(), colorMode (HSB), and fill().

 **♦ cute sounds-**